 What to do?
 How about turning the whole compost bin into a rat trap?
 An escape-proof, rotating, fast-acting compost bin… Hannah knew what she wanted, but not how to get it.
 Then came the all-important ‘lightbulb moment’!

 “Using a washing machine drum was a great development!
 It’s weatherproof, it has perforations for the compost to breathe, it’s rotational and its rat-proof, so the rats can only get in through the entrance.”

 Kathryn Marshall is another inventor determined to help our mohua and kakariki breed more successfully.
 They’re cavity nesters – which means eggs, chicks and even incubating adults are an easy target for predators.
 Kathryn and her volunteer helpers from the Waimea Menz Shed have designed and built artificial nestboxes.
-A small entrance hole and a slippery metal plate on the front stops predators climbing into the mohua nestbox, while a pipe cut on an angle makes a safe entrance for the kakariki nestbox.
-It’s too long for predators to enter from below and even the most agile predators can’t enter from above because of the sharp angled slope of the pipe.
+A small entrance hole and a slippery metal plate on the front stops predators from climbing into the mohua nestbox, while a pipe cut at an angle makes a safe entrance for the kakariki nestbox.
+It’s too long for predators to enter from below and even the most agile predators can’t enter from above because of the sharp-angled slope of the pipe.
 The parakeets, of course, can simply fly in.